-- (d) It determines that the flow rate through the heat-exchangers matches the system's design flow rates specified by the manufacturer; - (e) It records the flow rate through the heat-exchangers when the system is commissioned; - (f) It confirms that all flow-control valves and variable-speed pumps in the distribution system are correctly configured; - (g) It determines that the flow rates through the heating system are within the system's design specifications; - (h) It records the temperature differential across each circuit in installations with a flow/return manifold; - (i) It records the condensing temperature (the discharge pressure), evaporating temperature (the suction pressure), and compressor's capacity after 3 hours of operation, and references these recordings against the compressor's operating envelope (this is provided by the compressor manufacturer).
-The system's operating conditions shall be within the compressor's operating envelope and include conditional limits, such as compressor speed limits; - (j) It measures the HTHP's capacity, power input, and COP after 3 hours of operation, and references these recordings against data supplied by the manufacturer; - (k) It observes and reports on the compressor's operations under part-load heating conditions, in which multiple compressor systems are installed for a single stage.
-The manufacturer's stated minimum and maximum compressor speeds shall be observed during commissioning;

-- (l) It observes the completion of a defrost cycle during conditions that require it, or by replicating the conditions by reducing the air flow through the coil.
-Ensure there is sufficient thermal energy in the system to complete a defrost cycle; - (m) It uses data from the monitoring system to demonstrate that the system's control logic is operating to the stated design during the first month of the heating season; - (n) It ensures that the operation of a potable-water-heating system, if present, is separate from the operation of the space-heating system; - (o) It ensures that the operation of a potable-water-heating system, if present, does not compromise the efficiency of the space-heating system, or vice versa; and - (p) It ensures that the potable-hot-water-system, if present, meets Legionella pneumophila control requirements, such as those in AS2 for G12 of the NZBC (MBIE, 2023).
+- (a) It determines that the flow rate through the heat-exchangers matches the system's design flow rates, specified by the manufacturer; - (b) It records the flow rate through the heat-exchangers when the system is commissioned; - (c) It confirms that all flow-control valves and variable-speed pumps in the distribution system are correctly configured; - (d) It determines that the flow rates through the heating system are within the system's design specifications; - (e) It records the temperature differential across each circuit in installations with a flow/return manifold; - (f) It records the condensing temperature (the discharge pressure), evaporating temperature (the suction pressure), and compressor's capacity after three hours of operation, and references these recordings against the compressor's operating envelope (this is provided by the compressor manufacturer).
+The system's operating conditions shall be within the compressor's operating envelope and include conditional limits, such as compressor speed limits; - (g) It measures the HTHP's capacity, power input, and COP after three hours of operation, and references these recordings against data supplied by the manufacturer; - (h) It observes and reports on the compressor's operations under part-load heating conditions, in which multiple compressor systems are installed for a single stage.
+The manufacturer's stated minimum and maximum compressor speeds shall be observed during commissioning; - (i) It observes the completion of a de-ice cycle during conditions that require it, or by replicating the conditions by reducing the airflow through the coil.
+Ensure there is sufficient water or thermal energy in the system to complete a de-ice cycle; - (j) It uses data from the monitoring system to demonstrate that the system's control logic is operating to the stated design during the first month of the heating season; - (k) It ensures the operation of a potable-water heating system, if present, is separate from the operation of the space-heating system; - (I) It ensures the operation of a potable-water heating system, if present, does not compromise the efficiency of the space-heating system, or vice versa; and - (m) It ensures the potable-hot-water system, if present, meets legionella pneumophila control requirements, such as those in the NZBC, G12/AS2.

-A report on the system's operations at 1 month, 3 months, and 6 months shall be provided.
+A report on the system's operations at one month, three months and six months shall be provided.
 These reports can be generated using remote monitoring, if it is enabled.
 These reports include the following content:

-- (q) The maximum and average supply-water temperature achieved while the HTHP and heating system are operated; - (r) The average daily run hours per month, average weekly electricity consumption, and average monthly COP while the HTHP is operated; - (s) Analysis of the suction superheat achieved by the system, especially for events where low-suction superheat coincides with low-discharge superheat; - (t) Analysis of the system's condensing pressure and discharge temperatures, referenced to the compressor envelope, and the temperature limits for the oil used in the lubrication system; - (u) A fault report with details of what caused the faults and how they were resolved; and - (v) Details of any post-commissioning adjustments that have been made to the HTHP or heating system.
+- (a) The maximum and average supply-water temperature achieved while the HTHP and heating system are operated; - (b) The average daily run hours per month, average weekly electricity consumption, and average monthly COP while the HTHP is operated; - (c) Analysis of the suction superheat achieved by the system, especially events where low suction superheat coincides with low discharge superheat; - (d) Analysis of the system's condensing pressure and discharge temperatures, referenced to the compressor envelope, and the temperature limits for the oil used in the lubrication system; - (e) A fault report with details of what caused the faults and how they were resolved; and

+(f) Details of any post-commissioning adjustments that have been made to the HTHP or heating system.